pyke369/groom/README.md

 - @IP-ranges, credentials and time-ranges clients filtering.

-- extensive structured logging (on console, and in auto-rotating files and syslog) for both system events and clients requests.
+- extensive structured logging (on standard-output/error, but also in auto-rotating files and syslog) for both system activity events and clients requests.

 # Architecture